osofem/bigarith.js/documentation/isnegative.md

 ### Return value
 #### method function - {boolean}
-Returns true if the value of the BigArith object it is called on is less than zero and false otherwise.
+Returns true if the value of the BigArith object it is called on is less than zero otherwise false.

 ##### Description
 There is no static method function for `isNegative()` so it should ALWAYS be used as a member function.